realpha/eitherway/README.md

 ## Disclaimer

-This is still experimental software.
+🚧 This project is still under development, expect breaking changes 🚧

+Please see this [tracking issue](https://github.com/realpha/eitherway/issues/9) for more information regarding when to expect a stable release.

 ## Motivation